IPPSR/CongressData/README.md

 politics, and policy; subset the data across multiple dimensions; create custom aggregations of the dataset; and access citations in both plain text and BibTeX for every variable.

+The latest version of the dataset (V3, released 10/31/2025) offers new historical data covering a large portion of the 19th century.

 ## Installing this Package